Located by the Fox River and Chain of Lakes in Northern Il. We boat, fish, love the outdoors, pets, and enjoy life.

 REI has a backpack stove that uses little cubes of non toxic fuel.They say it burns at 1500 or 2000 degress.I can't remember.I have one in the car.Also a leatherman tool.I keep that, rope, kitchen matches in a kit.You could say I'm more than ready for whatever.I also of course have the coffee can thing.Winter can kill ya fast or slow if you aren't ready.:)I think the stove burns at 1200 degrees.:) Don't trust a bic lighter.If they get cold they won't light!

 Good Ones UncleMush, thanks so much.
 Be safe!
 Thanks for reading!

 Updated: 4:17 AM GMT on January 08, 2010

-Portlight Honor Walk and Pics
+Portlight Honor Walk

 Hello: Looks like we will have around 31 degrees and mostly cloudy for the Portlight Honor Walk this Sat.
 Maybe a few snowflakes sticking around from Thurs and Fri???
 But nothing us Chitown folk can't handle!